 Note: if you use Flask 0.9 or older you need to use flask._app_ctx_stack.top instead of g as the flask.g object was bound to the request and not application context.

-Please keep in mind that the teardown request functions are always executed, even if a before-request handler failed or was never executed.
+Please keep in mind that the teardown request and appcontext functions are always executed, even if a before-request handler failed or was never executed.
 Because of this we have to make sure here that the database is there before we close it.

 with app.app_context(): # now you can use get_db()

 Now in each request handling function you can access g.db to get the current open database connection.
 To simplify working with SQLite, a row factory function is useful.
 It is executed for every result returned from the database to convert the result.
 For instance in order to get dictionaries instead of tuples this can be used: